jonubogu13/0010FinalProject/README.md

 1. Run 'john_notebook.ipynb' (contains 2 metrics, will take a little long to run)
 2. Run 'vanshaj_notebook.ipynb'
 3. Run 'final_notebook.ipynb' (This will print the single best neighborhood, or look at the generated file for more detailed results)
+4. Run 'final_notebook_pt2.ipynb' (This contains the combined notebook and the analysis)

 ## Additional Info